 However, if two clocks are set at the same rate, there is no guarantee that they will stay in synchronization.
 This is why the process of synchronization is continuous.
 Several factors can cause two identical clocks to lose synchronization.
 Causes such as differences in temperature, the age of the clocks themselves, and the rate of frequency can all affect the quality of synchronization.
 It is because of these factors that a need for clock synchronization arose.

 IEEE 1588 provides fault tolerant synchronization for different clocks along the same network.
-There is very little bandwidth consumption, processing power, and setup.
-IEEE 1588 accomplishes all of this by using the precision time protocol, or PTP.
-The time protocol synchronizes all clocks within a network by adjusting clocks to the highest quality clock.
+There is very little bandwidth consumption, processing power and setup.
+IEEE 1588 accomplishes all of this by using the Precision Time Protocol (PTP).
+The PTP synchronizes all clocks within a network by adjusting clocks to the highest quality clock.
 IEEE 1588 defines value ranges for the standard set of clock characteristics.
 The Best Master Clock (BMC) algorithm determines which clock is the highest quality clock within the network.
 The BMC (grandmaster clock) then synchronizes all other clocks (slave clocks) in the network.
-If the BMC is removed from the network or is determined by the BMC algorithm to no longer be the highest quality clock, the algorithm then redefines what the new BMC is and adjusts all other clocks accordingly.
+If the BMC is removed from the network or is determined by the BMC algorithm that is no longer the highest quality clock, the algorithm then redefines what the new BMC is and adjusts all other clocks accordingly.
 No administrator input is needed for this readjustment because the algorithm provides a fault tolerant.

-The grandmaster and slave clocks trade ‘sync’ packets back and forth and timestamp the transmissions upon receipt.
-By combining the slave’s offset from the master and network propagation delay, the difference of the ‘sync’ packet’s departure and arrival timestamps can be calculated.
+The grandmaster and slave clocks trade sync packets back and forth and timestamp the transmissions upon receipt.
+By combining the slave’s offset from the master and network propagation delay, the difference of the sync packet’s departure and arrival timestamps can be calculated.
 Using the offset measured at this point, the clock can readjust itself and the offset between master and slave can be reduced to the network propagation delay only.
-The delay between master and slave ‘sync’ packets, and vice versa, implies that IEEE 1588 operates on the assumption the network propagation delay is symmetrical.
-It is because of this assumption that slave can determine and readjust for the propagation delay.
-In order to do this, the slave creates a ‘delay request’ packet and timestamps it upon departure.
-The master clock then timestamps the packet upon receipt and sends it back to the slave, a ‘delay response’ packet.
+The delay between master and slave sync packets, and vice versa, implies that IEEE 1588 operates on the assumption that the network propagation delay is symmetrical.
+It is because of this assumption that a slave can determine and readjust for the propagation delay.
+To do this, the slave creates a delay request packet and timestamps it upon departure.
+The master clock then timestamps the packet upon receipt and sends it back to the slave, in a delay response packet.
 The network propagation delay is then determined by finding the delay between these two timestamps.

 Delay_Resp, Delay_Req, Follow_up, and Sync messages are not passed by boundary clocks.
-The boundary clock’s port will behave like an ordinary clock in regards to synchronization and the best master clock algorithm within a subnet.
+The boundary clock’s port will behave like an ordinary clock in regard to synchronization and the best master clock algorithm within a subnet.
 Whichever port of the boundary clock identifies the master clock will be selected as the slave port.
 Within the selected subnet, this port is a slave.
 This will then cause all other ports of the boundary clock to synchronize to the slave port.
-A parent-child hierarchy of master-slave clocks is determined by the boundary clocks.
-If cyclic path occur in the network hierarchy, the best master clock algorithm lowers the logical hierarchy to an acyclic graph.
+A parent/child hierarchy of master/slave clocks is determined by the boundary clocks.
+If a cyclic path occurs in the network hierarchy, the best master clock algorithm lowers the logical hierarchy to an acyclic graph.